-These incredible boots are made of crocodile belly with lone star eagle stitching.
+These incredible boots are made of caiman belly with lone star eagle stitching.
 The blacked-out colors can be worn with a suit or jeans and blends easy with your every day adventures.
 Heel and Sole are Black.

 We use no synthetic materials and every aspect is handmade (which is why this boot will last a lifetime).
 These details are important.

 Our men's boots fit true to size.
-If the majority of your shoes are a size 10 then order a size 10 in ours (its free to exhange if something is off).
+If the majority of your shoes are a size 10 then order a size 10 in ours (its free to exchange if something is off).

 Our Full Leather Insoles allow the Width to be Modifiable!
 They are built on a EE base and have a full leather insole that (when inserted) makes the boot a D width (normal).
 So, simply remove this leather insert for EE (wide) width, or keep it inserted for D (normal) width.
 They will conform comfortably to your feet either way.

 Add up to 3 initials on the pulls (black, brown, or bone) to customize the boots.
 Put the initials in the Order Notes.
 We handmake these (inlay into the pulls) and it takes us 3-4 weeks to complete this.